Timmy Smith: Dallas Cowboys

 In May 1990, he was signed after having a tryout with the Dallas Cowboys.
 In that offseason, the Cowboys also acquired running backs Terrence Flagler from a trade and future Pro Football Hall of Famer Emmitt Smith in the 1990 NFL draft.
 Because of the competition at the position, the Cowboys also tried him at fullback.
 On September 4, he was cut the same day the Cowboys traded for running back Alonzo Highsmith.
 He was brought back to play in the season opener, but was released on September 11, after rushing for only 6 yards on 6 carries.

-Baltimore Stallions (CFL)
+Baltimore Stallions

 In 1994, he was signed by the Baltimore Stallions of the Canadian Football League, but was released before the start of the season.

 Personal life

 In 2005, he was arrested for allegedly trying to sell cocaine to an undercover police officer in Denver.
 Smith pleaded guilty in March 2006 for conspiring to distribute cocaine, and was sentenced to two and a half years in federal prison that May.
 Smith was released from federal prison on March 3, 2008.